 They transmit messages about:

 Over the years, certain drugs and medications have been created that can block or elevate the signals sent by neurotransmitters to help with diseases and mental health issues.
-There are also many natural actions you take to affect your neurochemical production.
+There are also many natural, or non-synthetic actions you take to affect your neurochemical production, like getting adequate sunshine and meditation.

 Neurons that use serotonin send messages to your nervous system about sleep, memory, appetite, and mood.
 It is called the “calming chemical” due to the obvious effect on mood.
 Being happy is associated with better health and longevity, so this chemical is very important for your overall wellness long-term.